nayere6342/sep11-freedom-project/blog/entry02.md

 ### **_Challenges / Takeaways:_**

 * One big challenge I had in my experience in this entry was that I didn't ask for help enough.

 	* _Mostly because I didn't use slack or any other help._

+* One other challenge I had from this was the fact that my IDE keeped crashing throughout the whole tinker section.

-* One takeaway I have was that I need to tinker more with my tool.
+* One small takeaway I had from this was that I need to tinker more with my tool.

 	* _Can because I can get a better knowing of what my tool can do._